- Religion and Philosophy»

-Sweet and refreshing, who wouldn't love a watermelon?
-During the hot days of Summer, this fruit is favored for a refreshing treat, what a thirst quencher!
-And I am one of those who loves munching on a red, sweet flesh of watermelon aside from cantaloupe, honeydew and pineapple.
+Sweet, healthy and refreshing, perfect as thirst quencher.
+During the hot days of Summer, this fruit is favored for a refreshing treat.
+And I am one of those who loves munching on a sweet, vibrant red watermelon aside from cantaloupe, honeydew and pineapple.

 And if you think you are only satisfying your thirst having this fruit, well not, as aside from enjoying the treat, watermelon can do good for the health as it is a good source of C and A vitamins.
 It is also electrolyte rich and is recommended to avoid dehydration.

 And when it comes to this fruit's legend, here is the story of this well known fruit.

 So how did the watermelon came to be the fruit we love?
 Read on and find out.

 The Spaniards stayed in the Philippines for approximately three hundred years.
 It was the Spain's intent to conquer the land.
 Catholicism has been their tool to easily regulate the system.
 Even though the first mass was held in Limasawa in the province of Leyte, there was a Spaniard priest by the name of Father Novelles who got into the province of Nueva Ecija.

 He tried to convert the natives of Nueva Ecija into the Catholic religion.
 To do this, the priest studied their dialect for a much better communication.
 And he learned it fast.
 And because the natives has been worshipping deities for a very long time, it was so hard for Father Novelles to convince them.